 The term "[no change]" means that these test procedures do not modify the applicable federal requirement.

 In those instances where the testing conditions or parameters are not practical or feasible for vehicles operating on LPG fuel, the manufacturer shall provide a test plan that provides equal or greater confidence in comparison to these test procedures.
-The test plan must be approved in advance by the Executive Officer.
+The test plan must be approved in advance by the Executive Officer following the process in subsection III.G.4.

 If a manufacturer opts to use 40 CFR Part 1066 per the migration schedule set forth in 40 CFR 86.101 (b), in lieu of 40 CFR Part 86, the California-specific 40 CFR Part 86 modifications contained herein shall still apply.